Updated: Jun 7

 When we first got into the hobby, we decided to buy a used Canon t3i, which is one of the older cameras in Canon's "TXi" series.

 We bought it for under $400 at the time, and for the price, it was really great!
 You can see what we got with it from Episodes #1 through #4.
-If we were to start over today, we would happily get the latest Txi camera -- the T7i at the time of making this post.
+If we were to start over today, we would happily get the latest Txi camera -- the T8i as of early 2023.

 The Nikon D7500 is similar will also yield excellent results for the price.
 Note that both of these cameras have a really nice feature, a tilt-LCD display.
 This can be very useful when checking your frames while the camera is attached to the telescope.